peterhinch/micropython-async/lowpower/README.md

-# A low power usayncio adaptation for Pyboards
+# A low power usayncio adaptation

+This is specific to Pyboards including the D series.
 Release 0.11 9th April 2019

 API change: low power applications must now import `rtc_time_cfg` and set its